Conceptual structure and the growth of scientific knowledge: Results

 \subsection{Properties of Scientific Concepts}

 To better understand the nature of the nodes in our concept networks, we begin our analysis by conducting a series of investigations comparing the properties of scientific concepts that appear in the core versus the periphery.
 Consistent with intuition, we found that core concepts are generally more established within a scientific field than periphery concepts (S2.1 Appendix).
-Specifically, we found that core concepts from both the social and physical sciences appeared in more subfields (social: Welch's \emph{t} = 42.41, \emph{p} < 0.001; physical: Welch's \emph{t} = 5.16, \emph{p} < 0.001) and were used in more papers (social: Welch's \emph{t} = 3.33, \emph{p} < 0.001; physical: Welch's \emph{t} = 33.73, \emph{p} < 0.001).
-For the physical sciences, we also found that core concepts were more likely than periphery concepts to appear among the 892 curated topical tags on the Physics Stack Exchange Q\&A site, indicating their widespread use even beyond the community of academic physics research (Welch's \emph{t} = 6.66; \emph{p} < 0.001).
-We also find that periphery concepts have a higher level of specificity when compared to core concepts, as expressed by a greater number of words (social: Welch's \emph{t} = -11.40, \emph{p} < 0.001; physical: Welch's \emph{t} = -14.37, \emph{p} < 0.001) and characters (social: Welch's \emph{t} = -15.22, \emph{p} < 0.001; physical: Welch's \emph{t} = -11.59, \emph{p} < 0.001; S2.1 Appendix).
+Specifically, we found that core concepts from the social sciences appeared in more subfields (Welch's \emph{t} = 28.12, \emph{p} < 0.001) and were used in more papers (Welch's \emph{t} = 6.11, \emph{p} < 0.001).
+For the physical sciences, we found that core concepts were more likely than periphery concepts to be older (Welch's \emph{t} = 5.56, \emph{p} < 0.001) and used in more papers (Welch's \emph{t} = 18.42, \emph{p} < 0.001).
+Core concepts were also more likely to appear among the 892 curated topical tags on the Physics Stack Exchange Q\&A site, indicating their widespread use even beyond the community of academic physics research (Welch's \emph{t} = 12.54; \emph{p} < 0.001).
+We also find that periphery concepts have a higher level of specificity when compared to core concepts.
+For the social sciences, periphery concepts have a greater number of characters (Welch's \emph{t} = -19.70, \emph{p} < 0.001) and words (Welch's \emph{t} = -15.43, \emph{p} < 0.001; S2.1 Appendix).
+For the physical sciences, periphery concepts have a greater number of characters (Welch's \emph{t} = -9.85, \emph{p} < 0.001; S2.1 Appendix) and digits (Welch's \emph{t} = -8.78, \emph{p} < 0.001; S2.1 Appendix).
 Our findings are in line with Lakatos's (\citeyear{lakatos1978}) characterization of periphery concepts as being relatively more specific than core principles.
 This increased specificity allows for the abstract/theoretical core to be empirically tested via periphery concepts or auxiliary hypotheses.
 In short, core and periphery concepts have distinctive properties: core concepts tend to be more established and abstract in nature (e.g., ``vaccination''), whereas periphery concepts are relatively less established and have greater specificity (e.g., ``diastolic blood pressure'').